Ambuj-UF/ConCat-1.0/README.md

 ```
 python ConCat.py -ftype fasta -otype nexus -block -RNA
 ```
-**This function will run RNA mapping for the alignment files that has ConCat block RNA_Type = True assigned in it.**
+**This function will perform RNA mapping for the alignment files that has RNA_Type = True assigned in its ConCat block.**

 ####ConCat Block Architecture: